FREQUENTLY ASKED QUESTIONS

 Absolutely not.
 Our substances are all sterile + don't need to be compounded with antibiotics like what occurs with certain vaccination types.

 The ingredients of the injectable solutions are not from a farmed source, therefore they cannot be “organic.”
 The term "organic" denotes pesticide-free or the reduced exposure of pesticides on crops.
 The injectable solutions are not from farmed sources or crops + are consequently free of pesticides + harsh chemicals.

 Yes!
 Our B12 is derived from natural cultures that are not animal sourced.
 As a matter of fact, all our shots are vegan friendly.

 Is it normal to taste the vitamins after getting a shot?

-It can definitely happen, but not necessarily every time you get a shot.
+It can definitely happen.
 Some people will taste the nutrients on occasion, others never do.
 If it happens, it’s usually evident within minutes of getting a shot.
 It’s nothing to worry about … it’s just an indication of how quickly the shots get absorbed + transported throughout the entire body.